serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Navigation/NavigationItemAttribute/FullPath.md

 # NavigationItemAttribute.FullPath property
 **namespace:** *[Serenity.Navigation](../../README.md#serenity.navigation-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-The full path to navigation item like A/B/C This is used to generate local text key for this item like Navigation.A/B/C
+The full path to a navigation item like A/B/C. This is used to generate the local text key for this item like Navigation.A/B/C.

 ```csharp
 public string FullPath { get; set; }